-God calls this world "confusion the great."
+God calls this world "confusion [Babylon] the great."
 It is a system He describes in simple terms as being "drunk with the wine of the wrath of the great whore's fornication."
 I challenge you to look anywhere you want in the world at the result of this world's moral judgments.
 They are failing.
-Can you understand that a drunk's judgment cannot be trusted?
+Can you understand that a drunk's judgments cannot be trusted?
 That is such a simple picture.
-You cannot trust a drunk's judgment.
+You cannot trust a drunk's judgments.

 I remember an astounding statistic I heard over WIS in Columbia when we were there in the early 1980s.
 They said, according to police records of motor vehicle arrests made in the state of South Carolina, that after six o'clock in the evening, one out of every three people was under the influence of either heroin, cocaine, marijuana, alcohol, or medication, so that their judgment was impaired.